Skip to main content

 How much will licenses cost?

 The licensing fees assessed by states for adult-use businesses vary widely from state to state and license to license.
-In some states, such as Alaska, fees can be as low as $1,000 while other states, such as New York, assign fees as high as $200,000.
-There are many considerations that go into determining license fees – states want to ensure that their regulatory structures can be wholly funded by the proceeds from the marijuana industry while at the same time they also need to consider the barrier high fees create for small and minority-owned businesses.
-Transparency about the costs of administering a marijuana program and how fees are spent can be helpful in ensuring that fees are not set too low or too high.
+In some states, such as Alaska, fees can be as low as $1,000, while other states, such as New York, assign fees as high as $200,000.
+There are many considerations that go into determining license fees—states want to ensure that their regulatory structures can be wholly funded by the proceeds from the marijuana industry, while at the same time they need to consider the barrier high fees create for small and minority-owned businesses.
+Transparency about administrative costs for a marijuana program and how fees are spent can be helpful in ensuring that fees are not set too low or too high.

 • Cultivator Level 1: $20,000 Application fee, $180,000 Licensure fee, and $200,000 Renewal Fee.